Southern Ry. Co. v. Miller, 6 Div. 306.

 Action for damages by J. A. Miller against the Southern Railway Company.
 Judgment for plaintiff, and defendant appeals.
 Transferred from Court of Appeals.

 Reversed and remanded.
-[147 So.
-150]

-Stokely, Scrivner, Dominick & Smith, of Birmingham, for appellant.
+Stokely Scrivner, Dominick & Smith, of Birmingham, for appellant.

 Taylor & Higgins, of Birmingham, for appellee.

-GARDNER, Justice.
+GARDNER Justice.

-Plaintiff, a resident of the neighborhood and entirely familiar with the crossing, in disregard of the doctrine of "stop, look, and listen," ran his Buick car, at an estimated speed of ten or fifteen miles per hour, into the side of defendant's engine tank, and recovered a judgment for the damages sustained.
+Plaintiff a resident of the neighborhood and entirely familiar with the crossing, in disregard of the doctrine of "stop, look and listen," ran his Buick car, at an estimated speed of ten or fifteen miles per hour, into the side of defendant's engine tank, and recovered a judgment for the damages sustained.
 There were no obstructions to impair his view, but the "visibility was not good," due to cloudy conditions following rain and failure of his windshield wiper to properly function.
 Manifestly there could be no recovery based upon any initial negligence of defendant.
 Ala.
 Great So.
 Rwy.
 Co. v.
 Durr, 222 Ala.
 504, 133 So.
 56; Central of Georgia Rwy.
 Co. v.
 Porter, 207 Ala.
 417, 93 So.
 394; Hines v.
 Cooper, 205 Ala.
 70, 88 So.
 133; Hines v.
 Champion, 204 Ala.
 227, 85 So.
 511; Louisville & Nashville R. R. Co. v.
 Rush, 208 Ala.
 516, 94 So.
 577; 52 Corpus Juris, 353, 354.
 "The law thus imposes a continuing duty to see that the way is clear before attempting to cross."
 Southern Rwy.
 Co. v.
 Randle, 221 Ala.
 435, 128 So.
 894, 897.

 Plaintiff insists, however, a case of subsequent negligence is made by the proof, which must rest upon negligent conduct after the discovery of plaintiff's peril.
 Johnson v.
 Birmingham R., L. & P. Co., 149 Ala.
 529, 43 So.
 33.

-The argument is that the engineer saw the peril and the signal of the brakeman, [147 So.
-151] Allen, and failed to make proper efforts to avoid the collision.
+The argument is that the engineer saw the peril and the signal of the brakeman, Allen, and failed to make proper efforts to avoid the collision.
 Undisputedly the engine moved only a few feet (five or six) after the impact.
 This would indicate the engineer heard the alarm of the brakeman and acted promptly.
 Whether he saw plaintiff previous to this is left to conjecture, as there is no testimony showing where he was looking at the time or indicating when he discovered, if he did so discover, that plaintiff would likely collide.

 The case cited by plaintiff (Louisville & Nashville R. R. Co. v.
 Calvert, 172 Ala.
 597, 55 So.
 812) was made more explicit as to the facts in Bason v.
 Ala.
 Great So.
 Rwy.
 Co., 179 Ala.
 299, 60 So.
 922, 923, and as thus explained is found inapplicable to the facts of this case-a sufficient outline of which appears in the report of the case.